 Simple Homeschool community: I’ve changed the blog’s schedule to carve out space for this post, which I hope will be a helpful resource.
 Would you please take a minute to share using the buttons at the bottom so it can reach those who need it most?
 Thank you!

 These six words characterized some of our family’s first homeschooling days over a decade ago.

-They’ve also characterized the past week for many around the globe as we track the news on the coronavirus COVID-19–with the astounding result that millions now find themselves home with their children for at least a couple of weeks.
+They’ve also characterized the past week for many around the globe as we track the news on the coronavirus COVID-19–with the astounding result that millions now find themselves home with their children.

 Would you rather listen to this post?

 Whether you end up homeschooling for a week, a month, or a semester–here’s what I would love for you to know to make your journey easier:

 1. You are not going to screw up your child’s education.